snac-cooperative/technology-group/api-examples-python-3/README.md

 WHERE authority_id LIKE 'http://id.loc%';
 ```

-The above script can/should certainly be improved, and (if desired), we could also add an example of how to combine the above SQl query into the Python script so that you would not need to provide a CSV file as input.
+The above script can/should certainly be improved, and (if desired), we could also add an example of how to combine the above SQL query into the Python script so that you would not need to provide a CSV file as input.